mshablovskyy/gtp/README.md

 Git repository for this project: https://github.com/mshablovskyy/gtp.git

 optional arguments:
-  -h, --help            show this help message and exit -p PATH, --path PATH  The full path to the repository containing Takeout folders -s SUFFIX, --suffix SUFFIX  Additional suffixes you want to add
+  -h, --help                  show this help message and exit -p PATH, --path PATH        The full path to the repository containing Takeout folders -d DESTINATION, --destination DESTINATION
+                              The directory where the processed files will be saved -s SUFFIX, --suffix SUFFIX  Additional suffixes you want to add
 ```